Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 Remember that you do your best writing when you respect your audience - which is why writing for yourself is the wisest thing to do.
 The worst kind of writing is constrained; written in someone else’s voice, or from their position, or in their style.
 Ideally write about the things you’re interested in, but certainly write in your own way.

-.
+Write with integrity.
 That doesn’t mean objectivity, but rather personal authenticity.
 Be vulnerable.
 Be honest, but above all be engaging.
 Be uniquely yourself by not trying to be anyone else.
 And bear in mind that you’re probably your own worst critic.

 I wondered aloud recently whether I’ll ever reach a point where I know how popular an article will be before I publish it; I still have no idea, and I’ve been doing this for eleven years.
 The consensus on Twitter was that I won’t, and I think that’s probably for the best.